YiZhu97/ConcertGo/README.md

 ### Frontend

-`Frontend/` contains HTML, CSS, JS files for the front end of the platform.
+`Frontend/` contains HTML, CSS, JS files for the frontend of the platform.

+## Architecture